 Many nonprofits are discovering that spring is a successful time of the year to encourage supporters to create Do-It-Yourself peer-to-peer fundraising campaigns.
 There are two main reasons for this:

-Many are training for marathons and other commercial athletic events, while others just feel energetic and want to do something (which can include fundraising for your organization.)
+With the lethargy of winter over, many are training for marathons and other athletic events, while others just feel energetic and want to do something active, which can include fundraising for your organization.

 Spring is a nesting ground for life events.